salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-document-blocked-properties.md

-# Distorted Document Blocked Properties (distorted-document-blocked-properties)
+# Prevent access to certain Document properties (distorted-document-blocked-properties)

-For security the following `Document` properties are prohibited in Lightning Locker:
+The following `Document` properties are prohibited when Lightning Web Security is enabled:
 -   exitFullscreen
 -   fullscreen
 -   fullscreenElement